 Nonfiction writers need a research process

-If you are considering writing a nonfiction book, especially if you’ve never written one before, you may have a lot of questions about getting started.
-Stopping many people cold is the dreaded blank page.
-How to begin?
+If you are planning to write a nonfiction book, but you’ve never written one before, you may have a lot of questions about getting started.
+Confronting the dreaded blank page stops many people before they begin.
+Where do you begin?

 Even experts who write books in their own fields have to do research.
-Sometimes they have to perform their own experiments, but whether they do original research or not, they always have to examine the most current, reliable information already available in the field.
+Sometimes they have to perform their own experiments.
+If they do original research, they still must perform a literature review that shares the most current, reliable information already available in the field.

 Do you have to be an expert to write nonfiction?
 Absolutely not!
-But you have to know what you are talking about or your book rightly will go nowhere.
+But you must present accurate, provable information when writing your manuscript.
+Otherwise, your book rightly will go nowhere.

 General nonfiction writers are not students